Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

   - may be omitted in the furture for a single statement block
   - can contain another block or construct
   - it delimits an area of code called scope
+  - a block can omit the `{}` if there is only a single line statement
+  - a block can omit the `{}` and end directly with a semicolon to abbreviate the empty block
 - scope: anything inside a scope can use everything inside the same scope and the parents scopes
 - statement: combination of caluses and expressions ending with a semicolon `;`
 - clauses: one or more characters or symbols defined by the language specifications